 Cyanuric Acid (CYA) is referred to as stabilizer, though conditioner is used interchangeably.
 CYA has been described as 'sunscreen for your pool.'
 Its purpose is to prevent ultraviolet (UV) rays from sunlight from breaking down the chlorine in your pool.
 Maintaining a consistent level of CYA in your pool is critical to maintaining a consistent chlorine concentration.
-There are three main chemicals that will increase the concentration of CYA if your water:

-Cyanuric Acid (CYA) can be purchased and added to a pool 'neat' - that is without introducing other chemical species.
+Cyanuric Acid can be purchased and added to a pool 'neat' - that is without introducing other chemical species.
 It will not significantly change alkalinity or pH.
 This is a common practice - and a requirement - when sanitizing solely with un-stabilized sanitizers like cal hypo.
-You should know: if you don't use CYA but are using un-stabilized chlorine, you will need to use several times more sanitizer to maintain the same levels of free chlorine.
+If you don't use CYA but are using un-stabilized chlorine, you will need to use several times more sanitizer to maintain the same levels of free chlorine.
 CYA concentrations decrease very slowly in a pool, so if too much is present, water typically needs to be drained and replaced.